andifalk/secure-oauth2-oidc-workshop/lab1/README.md

         jwt:
           jwk-set-uri: http://localhost:8080/auth/realms/workshop/protocol/openid-connect/certs
 ```
-An error you get very often with files in yaml format is that the indents are not correct.
+**Hint: An error you get very often with files in yaml format is that the indents are not correct.
-This can lead to unexpected errors later when you try to run all this stuff.
+This can lead to unexpected errors later when you try to run all this stuff.**

 With this configuration in place we have already a working resource server
 that can handle JWT access tokens transmitted via http bearer token header.